stove-labs/granary/README.md

-# Granary
+# Granary 🌾

-> Tezos Environment Manager 🏖
+Tezos environment manager & smart contract development toolkit

 #### This project is a WIP, contact [t.me/maht0rz](t.me/maht0rz) for any questions